Texas Heartbeat Act: Significance

 The act is the first time since Roe v.
-Wade that a state has successfully outlawed abortion as early as six weeks into a pregnancy, even for a brief period of time.
-In Texas, an estimated 85% of abortions had been performed after the six-week mark, which is often shortly after a pregnant woman misses her menstrual period, and before many women have confirmed or are aware of a pregnancy.
+Wade that a state has successfully outlawed abortion as early as six weeks into a pregnancy, which is often shortly after a pregnant woman misses her menstrual period.
+Reportedly, 37% of people seeking abortion will discover it at six weeks or later, and around 60% of abortions in the US are performed at six weeks or later.

-The federal-level Partial-Birth Abortion Ban Act from 2003 was enforced under both criminal and civil provisions.
-The civil enforcement mechanism allowed the father and grandparents of the fetus to sue for statutory damages.
-This provision had never been struck down by any courts, even when the criminal enforcement provision was blocked for a time by federal district courts.
-The Texas Heartbeat Act was unique in that it only contained a civil enforcement provision and not a criminal enforcement provision.
-This was designed to place the burden of enforcement on the populace through civil lawsuits rather than on state actors.
-This was engineered to deny abortion providers the opportunity to seek federal court injunctions against the enforcement of the statute by state officials.
-Since the law cannot be enforced by state officials but only by private individuals, there is uncertainty as to whom to sue in order to challenge the constitutionality of the act prior to enforcement.
+The Texas Heartbeat Act is unique in that it is enforced exclusively through civil lawsuits brought by private citizens, rather than criminal or civil penalties imposed by state officials.
+This was engineered to deny abortion providers the opportunity to seek federal-court injunctions against the enforcement of the statute.
+Since the law cannot be enforced by state officials but only by private individuals, it is difficult for abortion providers to identify the proper defendants to sue in a pre-enforcement lawsuit, which prevents them from challenging the constitutionality of the act prior to its taking effect.
+As one commentator explained: "Abortion clinics are now in an impossible bind because on the one hand, there is no one to sue because no state official is allowed to enforce the law, while on the other hand, there are too many people to sue because they can’t identify who among the millions of Texas pro-lifers will step forward to enforce the law."

 In light of this feature in the law, U.S. Supreme Court Chief Justice John Roberts wrote that "the statutory scheme before the court is not only unusual, but unprecedented.
 The legislature has imposed a prohibition on abortions after roughly six weeks, and then essentially delegated enforcement of that prohibition to the populace at large.
 The desired consequence appears to be to insulate the state from responsibility for implementing and enforcing the regulatory regime."

 A study produced by researchers at the University of Texas at Austin predicted that the bill would prohibit 80% of abortions in Texas and would disproportionately affect black women, lower-income women, and women who live far away from facilities that provide abortion services.